-Nope, not the kind of ball that requires you to dress up and dance, but you could definitely dance around in your garden if it looked like this.
-The unique spheres are created with concrete and peat moss and then placed throughout for a super cool feature that will set you aside from the neighbours.
+Nope, not the kind of ball that requires you to dress up and dance, but you could dance around in your garden if it looked like this.
+The unique spheres are created with concrete and peat moss and then placed throughout for a super cool feature that will set you aside from the neighbors.

 A dry creek bed landscaping idea doesn’t have to be limited to rocks, mulch, and plants.
 Have some fun and add a bit of character with little gnomes, frogs, or even a few metal fish like in this one idea.

 Go nuts and surround your whole house with a cool dry creek river.
 Why not, right?
 It’s a great way to make help filter rainwater away from your property.
-Plus, you’ll look cooler than the neighbours.
+Plus, you’ll look cooler than the neighbors.

 After carefully plotting out your dry creek river and spending hours assembling it in your yard, you step back and ask yourself, “What’s missing?”.
 Well, it could be some driftwood, just sayin’.
-Adding a soft texture life driftwood can really warm up the stone feature and add some contrast in color, too.
+Adding a soft texture of life driftwood can warm up the stone feature and add some contrast in color, too.
 Plus, driftwood is already acclimated to the outdoors.

 This is a great way to guide the rainfall away from your house and even away from your driveway.
 Find the natural flow of water and dig the trench to deflect away, but still close enough to enjoy the visual curb appeal it gives to your home.

 Back to flower beds, here’s another perfect example of how a dry creek bed can double as the border to a planter or flower bed.
-You’ll probably find a ton of great ideas along the road, but they all have the general basis.
+You’ll probably find a ton of great ideas along the road, but they all have a general basis.

-Lets Share Ideas!
+Let’s Share Ideas!